Get the latest, first

 What is ISO 27001?

 ISO 27001 is an international security standard that offers organizations a systematic approach to handling sensitive data.
-Its guidelines help organizations of all sizes and types identify and manage information security risks, as well as ensure the confidentiality, integrity, and availability of their data assets.
+Its guidelines help organizations of all sizes and types identify and manage information security risks and ensure the confidentiality, integrity, and availability of their data assets.

 While organizations have to meet certain requirements to receive ISO 27001 certification, the framework is adaptable to a company’s specific needs.